 Students applying to the program must hold a valid, active license as an RN in the United States, a baccalaureate degree in Nursing with a minimum cumulative GPA of 3.0, and have completed an undergraduate or graduate-level statistics course within ten years of the application deadline.

-- Apply to the College of Graduate Studies
+- Apply to the College of Graduate Studies; the application deadline is March 1 for the Fall semester

 - Submit official transcripts for all post-secondary education